kharddie/react-router-params-queries/README.md

 # react-router-params-queries
-single page app with react
+Single page app with react/redux.Still in firts stage og development.
+Find out how to volunteer in your local community and give your time to help others. npm run start npm run build